 ‘Arabic remains the language of the heart and mind…’ – Ahmad Qabaha

-Romeo and Juliet in Palestine will be published in an Arabic translation by the Khalil Sakakini Cultural Center in Ramallah in July 2021.
+Romeo and Juliet in Palestine was published in an Arabic translation by the Khalil Sakakini Cultural Center in Ramallah in July 2021.
 Khalil Sakakini was a significant Palestinian intellectual and educational philosopher.
 The translation is by Hiba Nazier, working with her fellow students at An-Najah University.
 Some context for the translation is provided by her tutor, Ahmad Qabaha, below.

 Romeo and Juliet in Palestine was originally published in the UK and US by Zero Books in 2015.

-This foreword is by Ahmad Qabaha, an assistant professor at An-Najah University.
+Ahmad Qabaha is an assistant professor at An-Najah University.